 When you run a funnel analysis in Conversions, you can choose which signals you want to analyze.
 Conversions will look for signals that are correlated with significantly lower conversion rates for your funnel, and it will return opportunities that show you how many users were affected along with a projection of how many conversions were lost.
 You will see where the friction point is happening in your funnel and get to watch sessions to visualize exactly what was going on.

-By default, Conversions will look for users demonstrating common frustration signals in the form of Error Clicks, Dead Clicks and Rage Clicks.
-It will also look for any slow loading pages (the Page Performance signal type) if your funnel steps include visiting specific URLs.
+By default, Conversions will look for users demonstrating common frustration signals in the form of Error Clicks, Dead Clicks, Rage Clicks, and AJAX Errors.
+It will also look for Page Performance (slow loading pages if your funnel steps include visiting specific URLs.

 Tip: If your Conversion Funnel uses Custom Events to define steps in the funnel, be sure to also include the “Visited URL” steps so that Page Performance on that URL will be considered as a signal for that funnel.
 In other words, if you define your entire funnel using only Custom Events without any specific page navigation, you will not see any Page Performance Opportunities for that funnel.

 We encourage you to also use Custom Events and Watched Elements to identify even more opportunities that are specific to your site or app.
 Custom Events will typically track when users do something, such as click a button or navigate to a URL, and Watched Elements will track when users see something, such as an error message or pop-up.